mwestera/py4ling/exercises/15_basic text processing.md

  - a list of tokenized lines (hence a list of lists). a list of all lines that begin with a vowel.

+<br>**_Mini-adventure: Reading `.txt` files from the Gutenberg Project_**

-**15.41.** In this and the next few exercises you will be writing a function `read_from_gutenberg`, that will serve as good practice and be useful for subsequent sections.
+**15.41.** In this and the next few exercises you will be writing a function `read_from_gutenberg`.
+Not _super_ adventurous, but it will serve as good practice and be useful for subsequent sections!
 It should take a path to a `.txt` file you downloaded from the Gutenberg project (https://www.gutenberg.org/) and simply return the file's text content as a single string.
 In the next exercises you will make this function more sophisticated.

 **15.42.** Text files from the Gutenberg project contain some meta-information (title, author, licence, etc.) that must be distinguished from the actual, original text: look in such a file for lines beginning with `*** START` and `*** END` (if your Gutenberg file does not contain these, maybe download a different one!).
 Enhance your `read_from_gutenberg` function so that only the original text (between the `*** START` and `*** END` lines) is returned.